tsnellgrove/dark_castle3/doc/to_do.md

 	- Another possible class name == Output ???
 	- Leaning towards Output... this helps distinguish from all the verb-linked Disp methods

+- TBD: create a version just for interp() updates and gather all interp updates there!!
+- IDEA: verb synonyms per obj with 'move' as a broadly used and variable synonym??
+	- verb synonuyms linked to class / class method?
+	- perhaps additional, optional cusotm verb synonyms as an obj attribute?
+- TBD: implement global verb synonyms for 'sit in' or 'sit on' == enter()
+	- TBD: also want to enable 'go in' and 'go out' of chair

+- TBD: interpreter - should all nouns be singular?
+Can 'a' vs. 'an' be fixed?

 *** Long-term Pondering ***

 - Long Term Pondering: